patrlckroe/launching-landing-page/README.md

 - 5805d5e Switch to regular Git for all files except .node (patrlckroe)
 ### Update on Sun Jan 19 13:58:43 2025 CST
 - 7f7c0eb Stop tracking next.config.ts with Git LFS (patrlckroe)
+### Update on Sun Jan 19 15:23:46 2025 CST
+- 7a07aa3 Build successful and ready for deployment (patrlckroe)